Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 Dog-Friendly Yarra Valley

-It’s not a visit to the Yarra Valley without a stop at a winery or two or more… And luckily many of the wineries welcome well-behaved dogs to join you in the tasting room.
-During our visit we visited the following dog-friendly wineries in the Yarra Valley.
+It’s not a visit to the Yarra Valley without a stop at a winery or two (or more!)
+And luckily many of the wineries welcome well-behaved dogs to join you in the tasting room.
+These are some of the best dog-friendly wineries in the Yarra Valley, many that I visited on my latest visit with my dog.

-Helen’s Hill Estate: Helen’s Hill is a boutique family winery with a long list of wines to taste across two labels: the Helen’s Hill label and the more affordable Ingram Road range.
-You’ll certainly find plenty of wines to taste no matter what your palette, with the Breachley Block Chardonnay being my personal favourite.
+Helen’s Hill Estate: Helen’s Hill is a boutique family winery on the outskirts of Lilydale, open from Thursday to Monday.
+There’s a long list of wines to taste across two labels: the Helen’s Hill label and the more affordable Ingram Road range.
+The Breachley Block Chardonnay was my personal favourite.

 Dog-friendly winery Yarra Valley